 There’s something so satisfying about seeing a coastal blowhole erupt.
-It’s like nature’s own dolphin show – we sit, listening to the rumble of the ocean and wait for the eruption of misty ocean water spray.
+Nature puts on a show – and we sit, listening to the rumble of the ocean and waiting for the eruption of misty ocean water spray.
 Here are some of the coolest blowholes to check out around New South Wales.

 RECOMMENDED: Waterfalls near Sydney.